mavryk-network/mavryk-protocol/images/README.md

 The `rust-toolchain` image is used in the CI to build and test kernels, and to build the kernel SDK.
-It is also used to build the `evm_kernel` included in the Octez Docker distribution.
+It is also used to build the `evm_kernel` included in the Mavkit Docker distribution.
 To build this image for local use, run `create_rust_toolchain_image.sh`.

 # `client-libs-dependencies` image